wrkode/beskar7/README.md

 Each GitHub release will include a `beskar7-manifests-$(VERSION).yaml` file.
 This bundle contains all necessary CRDs, RBAC, and the Deployment for the controller manager, pre-configured with the correct image for that release.

-1.  **Download the release manifest** (e.g., `beskar7-manifests-v0.1.0-dev.yaml`) from the [GitHub Releases page](https://github.com/wrkode/beskar7/releases).
+1.  **Download the release manifest** (e.g., `beskar7-manifests-v0.2.0.yaml`) from the [GitHub Releases page](https://github.com/wrkode/beskar7/releases).
 2.  **Apply the manifest to your cluster:**
     ```bash
     kubectl apply -f beskar7-manifests-v0.1.0-dev.yaml
     ```
-    This will create the `system` namespace and all required Beskar7 components.
+    This will create the `beskar7-system` namespace and all required Beskar7 components.

 ## Usage Examples